-Most work comes through recommendation, which I know would not be possible if I had a diva attitude, refused to wear certain make-up colors, or didn’t know the difference in how to pose for fashion versus glamour.”
+Most work comes through recommendation, which Angela know would not be possible if she possessed a diva attitude, refused to wear certain makeup colors or didn’t know the difference in how to pose for fashion versus glamour.

 In other words, if you forget your “model ego” and be the best that you can be, your pictures will shine and you may be hired for a job!

 PARTICIPATE IN THE BELLA PETITE MAGAZINE FASHION AND MODEL INITIATIVE!
 COPY AND PASTE UP THIS FABULOUS GRAPHIC INTO YOUR FACEBOOK TIMELINE COVER HEADER AND PROMOTE IT ON YOUR WEBPAGES.